johnnymadigan/undertale-musicbox/README.md

 # **About**
 ### **A MICROCONTROLLER PROJECT**
-The Undertale Musicbox is an Arduino device I created to help those relax.
-We were given the task to 'invent, design, implement, document, and demonstrate a prototype of a microcontroller based product', showcasing my problem-solving skills and experience in low-level programming with the C lang.
+Undertale Musicbox is an Arduino device I created to help those relax.
+Given the task to 'invent, design, implement, document, and demonstrate a prototype of a microcontroller-based product'.
 The device incorporates **8** core functionalities:

 1. Digital I/O - switch
 2. Digital I/O - debouncing